Lucky EarthLucky Earth

 🚉 How to get there

 Use Ennis, Doolin, Lahinch or Ballyvaughan as bases.
+Shannon Airport is the strongest international gateway for this section.

-Cliffs, limestone landscape, music and coastal walking.
+Cliffs, limestone landscape, walking, music, villages and coastal loops.

 🚉 How to get there